MimeThaClown/Heist-of-Cinders/Party/Amara/Relationships.md

 - Calmly asked Amara for details and then instructed her firmly:
 -Don’t ask about what was discussed inside.
 -Don’t ask people personal questions, because doppelgangers can mimic memories.
-Confronted Theo about his private conversation with the fake Haliya
+- Confronted Theo about his private conversation with the fake Haliya
+- Later checked in on Amara, and when she deflected, redirected the group to head to the Tribunal.

 ## Haliya
 - They met when she was looking for Emeric Archambeau.